CSCfi/bastion/README.md

 And this way, we can ssh other system in the internal network, just we need to edit ssh.config file and add the internal systems information there.

-Accessing web-pages through bastion host.
+Accessing web-pages through bastion host
 =========
 We will use two methods to access webpages through the bastion host.